craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 Torrin came to us in a firey vision over an altar after the fight.

-#### Session 10: Beyond the Cove... (cont.)
+#### Session 10: Beyond the Cove... (cont. )

 The rain stopped.
 We cleaned up the battle and went back to bed.
 As we travel, we found a person, a purple Tiefling by the name of Cobblestar Woosh.
 He's transporting flour to *Castaway Cove*.
 He needs our help to recreate a potion he was supposed to deliver; he gave us the recipe for it.

 'Russel' is the guy who makes a 'The Pocket Shop', and Cobblestar will give us one if we get everything for him - but he got spooked before we could ask more questions.
-Snakes and a Basalisk came and attacked us!
+Snakes and a Basilisk came and attacked us!

 #### Session 11: Beyond the Cove... (cont.)

 Cobblestar took off, and we stick around to patch our wounds.
 We travel for a quarter day before we enter a more canopied area around *Driftfen Lake* and begin to actually rest - but we get interrupted by undead frogkin!

+#### Session 12: Beyond the Cove... (cont.)
+I'm calling the hour or so of sleep we got my short rest for [[#Arcane Recovery]], so I'm grabbing my 3rd level spellslot back in the hopes of Hasting Maggie again.

 ## Stats